Selling Without Selling Out: The Ultimate Guide to Marketing for Artists

 Instagram followers are great, but if you want to sell your art, you’ll need a way to convert fans into buyers.
 E-commerce platforms like Shopify can integrate with existing websites you use to show off your work.
 But an e-shop can be difficult to manage and doesn’t help new buyers find your work — after all, only people that get to your site will be able to buy from your e-shop.
 Digital art marketplaces, on the other hand, can make you more discoverable by listing your work on an established website.

 Online shopping platforms such as ArtFinder make managing online sales simple and have a searchability component that lets shoppers who’ve never heard of you find your work when browsing art on the platform.
 However, these sites sometimes require an application to become a vendor, or take a higher percentage of your sales as a fee.
-Finally, when you participate in an art fair, the fair will usually have some e-commerce presence (like the Superfine!
-E-fair), so partnering with an established brand can make it easier to get your work in front of more people.
+Finally, when you participate in an art fair, the fair will usually have some e-commerce presence, so partnering with an established brand can make it easier to get your work in front of more people.
 As an additional benefit, many art marketplaces have print-on-demand services, allowing you to sell prints and other merchandise (if you choose to) next to your original works.

 Whichever online platform you use to sell your work, make sure you include a link to your shop on your social media pages, your website, your email signatures, and your business cards so people can always easily find where to buy.